jfpoilpret/fast-arduino-lib/dox/tutorial.md

 Once created, `uart` needs to be *linked* to the ISR previously registered, this is done through `uart.register_handler()`.
 Then we can set `uart` ready for transmission, at serial speed of 115200 bps.

-Next step consists in extracting, from `uart`, a `streams::ostreambuf` that will allow us to send characters or strings to USB:
+Next step consists in extracting, from `uart`, a `streams::ostream` that will allow us to send characters or strings to USB:

-    out.sputn("Hello, World!\n");
+    out.write("Hello, World!\n");

-The last important instruction waits for all characters to be transmitted before leaving the program.
+The last important instruction, `out.flush()`, waits for all characters to be transmitted before leaving the program.

+Do note the specific `main` declaration line before its definition: `int main() __attribute__((OS_main));`.
+This helps the compiler perform some optimization on this function, and may avoid generating several dozens code instructions in some circumstances.
+In some situations though, this may increase code size by a few bytes; for your own programs, you would have to compile with and without this line if you want to find what is the best for you.

 Here is the equivalent code with Arduino API:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}